piffpaffpuff/woocommerce-delivery-notes/readme.txt

 = Translating =

-When your language is missing you can contribute a translation to the [GitHub repository](https://github.com/piffpaffpuff/woocommerce-delivery-notes).
-Read
+When your language is missing you can contribute a translation to the [GitHub repository](https://github.com/piffpaffpuff/woocommerce-delivery-notes#translating).

 == Installation ==